Jugement Judging.jpg

 • A greater majority is one where the votes in support of the judgement exceed one half of the assembly's voting strength

 If a judgement has achieved a greater majority before the voting deadline, then the priest who submitted the judgement may request that the civil service use their discretion to end the voting early and announce the decision.
-The civil service will usually agree to the request, provided it is feasible to confirm that the the judgement has reached the greater majority.
+The civil service will usually agree to the request, provided it is feasible to confirm that that the judgement has reached the greater majority.
 If the Tribune confirms that the greater majority has been achieved in response to a request, then no more votes may be cast, nor existing votes changed.

 The voting strength of an assembly can change as priests travel to and from Anvil.
 The Tribune will recalculate the assembly's voting strength after each voting deadline has closed - after the votes have been counted.